idyakov/Terraform_AWS_ECS_cluster/README.md

 <br />
 Note: it can take about 4-5 minutes to provision all resources.<br />

+After deployment you will see the link of the website, now you can click on the link and you will see the Test page <br />

 ## How to delete the infrastructure?<br />
 terraform destroy<br />